 This is important for their wine making – they co-ferment and age each of these three varietals together.
 Diamond Mountain is known for producing wines of muscle with robust tannins.
 Tannin management is important in their style both in the vineyard and in the winery.
 They pick at night and cold soak the grapes for several days – looking for good extraction without the influence of alcohol – preferring this extraction of color and flavor before fermentation rather than after.
 They are also careful with oak – preferring to use 30 to 40% new French oak which compliments the wine rather than dominating it.

-Each of the wines we tried drinks well by itself; their wines are also built to age and pair with food.
-In recent years they tasted through a vertical of their wines from 1996 through 2012 and noticed the older wines were still holding up quite well.
+Each of the wines we tried drinks well by itself in their youth; they are also built to age and meant to be paired with food.
+In more recent years Bill and Dawnine tasted through a vertical of their wines from 1996 through 2012; they noticed the older wines were still holding up remarkably well.

-The 2013 Dyer Cabernet Sauvignon shows a pleasing youthfulness and liveliness both on the bouquet and palate.
-Cigar smoke, cedar box notes, briary nuances – blackberry, dried figs and perhaps a bit of plum form an elegant riper style bouquet.
-This wine offers a nice density of fruit and richness on the mid palate.
+The 2013 Dyer Cabernet Sauvignon is a blend of 79% Cabernet Sauvignon, 19% Cabernet Franc, and 5% Petit Verdot.
+This wine shows a pleasing youthfulness and liveliness both on the bouquet and palate.
+Cigar smoke, cedar box notes, briary nuances – blackberry, dried figs and perhaps a bit of plum support an elegant riper style bouquet.
+This wine offers a pleasing density of fruit and richness on the mid palate.
 Bill attributes the “lift” that the Cabernet Franc brings to this wine which is evident both in fruit and aroma.
 The tannins feel nice on the palate – they are fine grained, dusty and chalky.

-The 2010 Dyer Cabernet Sauvignon shows a completely different bouquet than the 2013.
+The 2010 Dyer Cabernet Sauvignon is a blend of 76% Cabernet Sauvignon.
+19% Cabernet Franc and 5% Petit Verdot.
+This wine shows a completely different bouquet than the 2013.
 This wine reveals an herbal note on the nose – perhaps initially a bit of eucalyptus but as it opens becomes more Jalapeno pepper and black olive like.
 It also reveals a cigar smoke/dustiness shows along with darker fruit (blackberry) – aromatically this wine is quite elegant.
 Red fruit shows on the palate including red cherry with a tinge of vanilla.
 The tannins are well managed and integrate nicely with the fruit.
 They are dustier than chalky in nature.

-The 2005 Dyer Cabernet Sauvignon shows some brickish red notes on the edges in the glass – there is a pleasing sweetness of aroma on the bouquet with baking spices including vanilla and browned sugar.
+The 2005 Dyer Cabernet Sauvignon is a blend of 83% Cabernet Sauvignon, 11% Cabernet Franc and 6% Petit Verdot.
+This bottling offers some brickish red notes on the edges in the glass; there is a pleasing sweetness of aroma on the bouquet with baking spices including vanilla and browned sugar.
 Fruit aromas include raspberry and red currant.
 This is a balanced wine that has aged very well so far.
 Structurally there is still plenty of both fruit and the tannins.
 The tannins are somewhat dry and linger for quite some time.

-The 2004 Dyer Cabernet Sauvignon is a refined elegant wine that is extremely well balanced.
-This wine that can be consumed young yet doesn’t overwhelm your palate.
-The bouquet offers pleasant aromas of dried rose petal and other fruits, followed by a union of blackberry and cherry flavors on the palate.
+The 2004 Dyer Cabernet Sauvignon is a blend of 78% Cabernet Sauvignon, 16% Cabernet Franc and 6% Petit Verdot.
+This is a refined elegant wine that is extremely well balanced.
+This wine can be consumed young yet without all the seriousness and structure of mountain tannins.
+The bouquet offers pleasant aromas of dried rose petal and other primarily red fruits, followed by a union of blackberry and cherry flavors on the palate.
 The finish is lengthy and refined.